ovity/octotree/README.md

 ## About

 Browser extension that enhances GitHub code review and exploration.
-This branch contains the old source code of a limited version of Octotree.
+This repo contains the old source code of a limited version of Octotree.
 You can download Octotree for your browser from [our website](https://www.octotree.io).
 Octotree supports Chrome, Firefox, Edge, Opera and Safari.

 [![Chrome](assets/chrome.png "Chrome")](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc)
 [![Firefox](assets/firefox.png "Firefox")](https://addons.mozilla.org/en-US/firefox/addon/octotree/)